Today’s blog entry is all about how to build dog confidence with different surfaces!

-I can’t stress the importance of ongoing socialization enough!
-A well socialized dog will be a confident canine citizen who is not easily thrown off by new surroundings, and who is outgoing and curious about new things in general.
+Because here’s the thing – a well socialized puppy is very likely to turn into a confident adult dog.
+A pup who’s not easily thrown off by new environments, and who’s outgoing and curious about new things in general.

-You might want to invest in a high-quality pair of dog shoes or boots if encountering rocks on a regular basis.
+Tip: You might want to invest in a high-quality pair of dog shoes or boots for dogs who need more stability and traction.

 Boardwalks not only feel different from many other surfaces, they also might make a sound or two & creak!

-We probably don’t think of grass as a unique surface for dogs, but it is quite the change for young puppies who begin exploring the outdoors!
+We probably don’t think of grass as a unique surface for dogs.

-The same applies to all dogs rescued from puppy mills or labs, who spent the majority of their lives in cages prior to being freed.
+The same applies to all rescue dogs from puppy mills or labs.

 The most common road surface is probably asphalt, but we have also encountered a variety of pavers, particularly in larger cities.

-Just like metal, asphalt also retains heat very easily, so the same hands-on heat-test as mentioned above should be performed before walking your pups on it during the warmer months.
+Asphalt retains heat very easily, so I recommend the same hands-on heat-test as I mentioned earlier before you walk your pups on it during the warmer months.

 Offer a treat or other pup-specific motivator to get back on all 4 paws and keep walking.